miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 There are a number of compose files in the miso-lims Github repository:

 * docker-compose.yml : starts up plain sample with no local storage
-* docker-compose.override.yml : adds the migrations needed for detailed sample and for orders (Sequencing Parameters, Instruments, Targeted Seqeuencing) and adds volumes to persist data between startups
+* docker-compose.override.yml : adds the migrations needed for detailed sample and for orders (Sequencing Parameters, Instruments, Targeted Seqeuencing) and adds volumes to persist data between startups.
-* docker-compose.detailed.yml : loads the miso.properties that configures detailed sample + OICR alias autogeneration
+* docker-compose.detailed.yml : loads the miso.properties that configures detailed sample + OICR alias autogeneration, and overrides the MySQL volume to be specific for detailed sample and persist between startups.
 * docker-compose.env.yml : allows you to override the environment variables for each service
 * docker-compose.build.yml : builds the flyway and webapp Docker containers using the current state of the miso-lims directory
 * docker-compose.prod.yml : persists the DB and MISO files to permanent locations and starts up a 'production-like' environment with an entirely empty database.